Delphi's COVID-19 Trends and Impact Surveys (CTIS)

-Such detailed data has never before been available during a public health emergency, and it has already helped public health officials understand how to save lives and how to safely reopen public life.
+Such detailed data has never before been available during a public health emergency, and it has helped public health officials understand how to save lives and how to safely reopen public life.
 The data also helps researchers understand the social, economic, and health effects of the COVID-19 pandemic.

-Detailed technical documentation about the survey is available on our site for data users.
+The CTIS Methodology Report gives technical details about the survey design and data collection process, and detailed technical documentation about the survey is available on our site for data users.

-Delphi uses information from the survey as part of its public COVIDcast Map, to inform its forecasts of the pandemic’s spread, and to assist public health agency partners.
+Delphi used information from the survey as part of its public COVIDcast Map, to inform its forecasts of the pandemic’s spread, and to assist public health agency partners.
 By providing daily data from all parts of the United States, the survey allows comparisons between regions and allows careful tracking of changes over time.
-Other researchers use the survey to study factors related to the pandemic’s spread, its effects on mental health, how different demographic groups are affected by the pandemic, and numerous other important questions.
+Other researchers use the survey to study factors related to the pandemic’s spread, its effects on mental health, how different demographic groups were affected by the pandemic, and numerous other important questions.